Last updated on July 25th, 2023

 Repetitive transcranial magnetic stimulation (rTMS)

 This is not a talking psychotherapy, but action directly on the brain.
 There is promising research going on right now with adults chronically affected by anorexia.
-See for instance this account from Kings’ College London.
+See for instance this paper from Kings' College London.
+Currently (in 2022 as I edit this page) rTMS seems to still be rather experimental, and not widely available.